eaardal/pod-id/README.md

 # Pod ID

-Prints the full ID of a Kubernetes pod by a partial name
+Prints the full ID of a Kubernetes pod by a partial name.

 ## Motivation